let's talk

 Let’s explore some examples of costs involved in some successful web development projects.

-To help you ideally compare the cost of creating a website, we’ll discuss some famous examples and their web development price.
+To help you compare the cost of creating a website, we’ll discuss some popular examples and their development price.

 The company was founded by Jeff Bezos in 1994 as an online bookstore and later diversified by selling literally everything.